-Understanding this article may require from you the basic knowledge about encrypting, TLS protocol and HTTPS.
+Understanding this article may require some basic knowledge about encryption, the TLS protocol, and HTTPS.

-First, look at this simple diagram that shows the general structure of HTTPS protocol:
+First, look at this simple diagram that shows the general structure of the HTTPS protocol:

 AdGuard copies properties of the TLS-connection that your browser uses:

 Effectively, it means that if you use a modern, safe browser, it will take all known TLS problems into account and won’t attempt to use unsafe ciphers.